Marco Antonio Jiménez

-Marco Antonio Jiménez González (born 2 March 1981) is a former Mexican football midfielder.
+Marco Antonio Jiménez González (born 2 March 1981) is a Mexican former football midfielder.
 He played for Querétaro FC, and made his professional debut with Veracruz in 2005.

 Trivia

 Marco Jiménez scored the first goal for Querétaro FC since they returned to the Primera División de México.
 It was against CF Pachuca on July 31, 2009, during the Clausura 2009 tournament.